kamalasaurus/bergelsonlab.org/people.md

             <img src="../assets/images/Yunze.png" alt="Yunze" />
         </div>
         <div class="description">
-            <b>Yunze Yang</b>
+            <p style="font-size: 13.5px; margin: 0; line-height: 1.5;"><b>Yunze Yang</b></p>
-            <p><b>PhD Student</b>, NYU</p>
+<p style="margin: 0 0 6px 0;"><b>PhD Student</b>, NYU</p>
-            <p style="font-size: 13.5px;">I earned my bachelor’s degree in Ecology from Zhejiang University, China, where I became fascinated by species interactions and studied the Rice-Fish symbiosis system and microbes in the rice paddy, like methanotrophs.
+          <p style="font-size: 13.5px; margin-top: 0;">I earned my bachelor’s degree in Ecology from Zhejiang University, China, where I became fascinated by species interactions and studied the Rice-Fish symbiosis system and microbes in the rice paddy, like methanotrophs.
 Then I pursued my master’s degree at NYU, studied the diversity of plant pathogen <em>Pseudomonas syringae’s</em> effectors in wild populations in the Bergelson Lab.
 Currently, I am a PhD student co-advised by Dr. Joy Bergelson and Dr. Gloria Coruzzi.
 My research focuses on the interaction between rice and its root-associated microbiome, aiming to identify the rice genetic factors that determine the diverse microbiome composition and function across rice varieties by integrating multi-omics data and machine-learning methods.</p>
         </div>
     </div>
     <div class="profile">